RSA Queensland – Responsible Service of Alcohol Queensland Online Course – OLGR Approved – SITHFAB201

 Why do I need to enter my date of birth during enrolment?

 We have to verify your identify.
 It is a government requirement that we capture this information.
-In addition, some Queensland RSA and RSG certificates have your date of birth printed on them.

 How will my name appear on my certificate?